 Just how vital is magnesium for your pet?
 Very, it turns out.

-If your dog or cat is experiencing muscle spasms, seizures, heart trouble, anxiety, lethargy, or GI or urinary upsets, magnesium deficiency could be the culprit.
+If your dog or cat is experiencing muscle spasms, seizures, heart trouble, anxiety, lethargy, or GI or urinary upsets, a magnesium deficiency could be the culprit.

 A balanced diet is important in maintaining overall health.
 Insufficient levels of magnesium in a poor diet can cause complications that even result in death.
 But nutritional deficiencies are easily manageable with diet changes and supplements.